-Growth of technology especially in the development of arms and weapons has also contributed to recruitment of child soldiers.
+Growth in technology, especially in the development of arms and weapons has also contributed to the recruitment of child soldiers.
 Today we have small automatic arms that are simple to use, easily accessible and can be used by both adults and children without the need for vigorous training on handling.

 To ensure that the children are not able to return to their homes or to their communities, the rebels force the children to kill their family members, relatives or even their neighbours.
 By doing this, a child is stigmatized and unable to go back to his or her community.
 This is usually done as part of their recruitment.

 In many cases, the groups that use child soldiers are anti-government groups or rebels and are not ready to negotiate since many affected countries in Africa do not have a functioning government.
 However, since early 1998 over one hundred thousand child soldiers have been reintegrated back to their families after being released from the armed rebels.
 Non-profit organizations and anti-child soldiers groups like War Child and Child Soldiers International have played a big role in reintegrating the child soldiers into the society across Africa.